Practicing Guitar: Self Discipline or Fun?

-- Fueling your desire to reach your goals by surrounding yourself by what inspires you!
+- Fueling your desire to reach your goals by surrounding yourself with what inspires you!

 - Practicing application and integration of new skills (together with the old skills).
-The ways in which we practice mastery, application and integration are totally different and naturally provide a source of 'intelligent variety' into your practice routine.
+The ways in which we practice mastery, application, and integration are totally different and naturally provide a source of “intelligent variety” in your practice routine.

-If I told you that you would get to experience all of the above (and much more) by creating an intelligent, relevant and flexible practicing program, wouldn’t you suddenly feel motivated to practice longer and harder in order to see these results?
-If you answered yes, then you must understand everything I wrote above about how discipline naturally develops from fulfillment!
+If I told you that you would get to experience all of the above (and much more) by creating an intelligent, relevant, and flexible practicing program, wouldn’t you suddenly feel motivated to practice longer and harder in order to see these results?
+If you answered yes, then you must understand everything I wrote above about how discipline naturally develops from fulfilment!

 Summary: 7 Steps to Effective Balancing of Discipline and Fun